CyVerse-learning-materials/SciApps_guide/bsa.rst

 *Summary*
 ~~~~~~~~~

-This tutorial covers how to use SciApps for Bulked segregant Analysis, including accessing data in CyVerse Data Store, launching jobs, visualizing results, and using Ensembl Plants/Gramene to find the mutant lines that carry different mutations in the same gene.
+This tutorial covers how to use SciApps for bulked segregant Analysis, including accessing data in CyVerse Data Store, launching jobs, visualizing results, and using Ensembl Plants/Gramene to find the mutant lines that carry different mutations in the same gene.

 More help and additional information